akamming/esp_domoticz_opentherm_handler/README.md

 - Debug to MQTT: Send debug logs to MQTT
   - **Warning:** Enabling debug logging can make the application unstable due to the large number of log messages.
 It is only intended for debugging purposes and should not be used in normal operation.
 - Info to MQTT: Send info logs to MQTT
+- Enable Log to SPIFFS: Enable/disable logging to the device's filesystem
+  - **Warning:** Enabling SPIFFS logging can make the device less stable due to frequent file system writes.
+It is only intended for debugging purposes and should not be used in normal operation.

 About the mqtt temperature topic: If you want to use a domoticz sensor to be used, there are several options available, but this is the best way to do it:
 - Install Mosquitto (or another MQTT broker) of you did not yet install a MQTT broker